Oghma-Infinium/Vagabond/Documentation/FAQ.md

   - [Reanimation spells not working](#reanimation-spells-not-working)

 # FAQ

+## Q: My game keeps freezing or crashing.
+What can I do?

+> A: There are several reasons that could gause the list to crash or freeze.
+> - If the crash/freeze is one-off and doesn't repeat then I wouldn't worry about it.
+List this size may have occasional hickup every few hours of gameplay, but if it happens more often than that then there might be an actual issue.
+> - If you crash or freeze, it may produce crash log in `\NetScriptFramework\Crash folder in Overwrite`.
+You can drop it in appropriate channel in Waking Dreams Discord.
+(Check `#vagabond-eula` channel before posting)
+> - If the crash/freeze happens during combat, it could be that the game engine randomly gave up due to amount of animations and effects happening simultaneously.
+> - Your save game could be corrupt due to bad saving habbits.
+Make sure you adhere to good saving practices outlined in [gameplay guide](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/GAMEPLAY.md)
+> - Make sure you've setup [40GB pagefile correctly](https://github.com/Oghma-Infinium/Vagabond/tree/main#pagefile-and-crash-prevention).
+> - Make sure you're not using HDD or external SSD to play the list.
+Only internal SSD installs are supported (NVME, SATA).
+> - Make sure you're using supported operating system.
+Only Windows 10 and 11 operating systems are supported.
+Remote computer services are also not supported.
+> - Your list install might be corrupted.
+Do the [list verification](https://github.com/Oghma-Infinium/Vagabond/tree/main#-verify-install-) step in the readme if you haven't already.
+> - Make sure your GPU drivers are up to date.
+I recommend choosing clean install when updating.
+Nvidia card users must redo [gpu cache step](https://github.com/Oghma-Infinium/Vagabond/tree/main#setting-shader-cache-size-nvidia-graphics-cards-only) if clean installing drivers.
+> - Close background programs such as iCU or Razer Synapse and any overlays such as Discord overlay.
+> - Disable overclocks you may have on your CPU, GPU or RAM or any other components.
+Other custom tweaks in BIOS could cause issues as well.
+We recommend to try reseting BIOS to factory settings in such cases.

+If none of these suggestions help with your issue, feel free to reach out to us in Waking Dreams Discord.
+There is always a possibility that the list has some legitimate, unresolved issue.
+(Check `#vagabond-eula` channel before posting)

 ## Q: My performance is bad or I get stutters.
 What can I do?